10 Lighthouse Visitor Centres

 Start Point is one of the most exposed peninsulas on the English Coast, running sharply almost a mile into the sea on the South side of Start Bay near Dartmouth.

-If you have been to any of these lighthouses or the many others not open to the public we would be very interested to see your photos or get your opinions.
+If you have been to any of these lighthouses or the many others that are not open to the public, we would be very interested in seeing your photos or getting your opinions.
 Just leave a comment here or drop us a picture on our Coast Radar Facebook page